Who gets hurt and who gets helped by the Senate health care bill

 But the Senate bill also differs in significant ways.
 It would provide subsidies based on income, cost of coverage and age, jettisoning the House plan to base assistance mainly on age.
 It would maintain Obamacare's ban on allowing insurers to charge higher premiums to those with pre-existing conditions.
 And it would shore up the individual market for the next two years by allocating money for Obamacare cost-sharing subsidies and by creating a fund to help insurers cover high-cost enrollees.

-Related: Senate GOP finally unveils secret health care bill
+Related: Senate finally unveils secret health care bill

 Senate Majority Leader Mitch McConnell said the legislation would make health insurance more affordable, strengthen Medicaid and stabilize the insurance market.
 But a wide array of critics slam the bill, saying it would send premiums and deductibles skyrocketing for many, eviscerate Medicaid and leave millions uninsured.